Youth Participants (Winter/Spring 2021)

 Youth Participant

 Cheyenne is currently a junior at New Covenant Academy.
-She is the student council secretary and runs the school newspaper with her friend, Jadyn, who is also a KSP participant.
-Cheyenne’s interest in journalism was sparked by a journalism elective she took during the summer of her sophomore year.
-She has lived in Koreatown for most of her life and hopes to learn more about Koreatown through the Koreatown Storytelling Program.
-She loves art and tries to paint as much as possible.
+She is the student council secretary and co-runs the school newspaper with her friend, Jadyn, who is also a participant in the Koreatown Storytelling Program.
+A journalism elective sparked Cheyenne’s interest in journalism during the summer of her sophomore year.
+She has lived in Koreatown for most of her life and hopes to learn more about it through KSP.
+She also loves art and tries to paint as much as possible.

 cheyenne's story →